 How did they do it?

-Bloomberg first reported this breach.
+Bloomberg first reported this security camera hack.
 Reporter William Turton said Verkada cameras revealed hospital staffers tackling a man, as well as Tesla workers bustling around an assembly line in Shanghai.
 “The hackers said they obtained access to 222 cameras in Tesla factories and warehouses,” Turton wrote on Twitter.

 He also spoke to hacker Tillie Kottman, who claimed to be part of the hacking collective that broke into Verkada’s network.
 Formerly known as @nyancrimew, Kottman allegedly sent tweets alluding to the attack.
 According to Newsweek, they posted this a few days before the hack: “What if we just absolutely ended surveillance capitalism in two days?”